Talking to Teens About Mental Health

 Mental illnesses aren’t always shown very realistically or respectfully on social media, in movies, or even in the news.
 Most people with mental illnesses are trying to go about their lives as best they can.
 Remember that everyone deserves equal respect.

 These are some warning signs for common mental health problems.
-These signs may not point to a mental illness, but they show that it’s time to talk with your teen and then with a doctor or mental health professional to see what’s
+These signs may not point to a mental illness, but they show that it’s time to talk with your teen and then with a doctor or mental health professional to see what’s going on.

 If anyone talks about suicide or ending their life, take it seriously.
 Call your local crisis line, the national Kids Help Phone at 1-800-668-6868, or text 686868, there is also the First Nations and Inuit Hope for Wellness Help Line at 1-855-242-3310.
 If you think that someone’s life is in immediate danger, call 911 or go to an emergency department.